+We have reformulated electromagnetism within the matter-space framework commonly used in relativistic fluid dynamics.
+Our central premise is that the essential electromagnetic structure should be encoded in matter-space fields and their spacetime pull-backs.
+From this viewpoint, we argued that the physically relevant gauge sector is the restricted one satisfying $m^aA_a=0$, and that the Aharonov--Bohm phase is naturally associated with this matter-space gauge potential.

+Starting from a three-dimensional Euclidean matter space equipped with 0-, 1-, and 2-form fields, we derived the orthogonality relations in Eqs.~\eqref{M^A}, \eqref{m^dphi}, and \eqref{orthom}, together with the constraint equations summarized in Table~\ref{table1}.
+Among the two admissible duality frames, we identified the frame $F_{ab}=G_{ab}$ as the preferred one, because it preserves the most direct geometric relation between the physical field strength and the intrinsic matter-space 2-form.
+In this frame, the matter-space constraints determine the kinematical structure, while the action-based formulation of relativistic fluid dynamics provides the coupling to electric charge carriers and yields the remaining Maxwell equation.

+A central point of the present construction is that the Bianchi identity is not simply assumed from the outset, but must be understood through the internal structure of the theory.
+In the preferred frame, its status is controlled by the closure properties of $\bm{G}$ and, ultimately, by consistency with electromagnetic duality in the absence of magnetic charge.
+By contrast, the alternative frame $F_{ab}=-\mbox{*}G_{ab}$ remains formally admissible but is less intrinsic from the standpoint of matter-space geometry, because recovering the Bianchi identity requires the additional spacetime-level condition $\bm{d}\mbox{*}\bm{G}=0$, which is not dictated by the topology of the matter space.

+The resulting picture is therefore twofold.
+On the one hand, the frame $F_{ab}=G_{ab}$ provides the geometrically preferred realization of electromagnetism emerging from matter-space structure.
+On the other hand, the frame $F_{ab}=-\mbox{*}G_{ab}$ remains a useful alternative formulation, whose comparison with the preferred frame helps clarify which aspects of the theory are intrinsic to matter space and which enter only after spacetime dualization.
+The comparison between the two duality frames are summarized in Table~\ref{table2}.

+We now turn to several interpretive aspects of the theory, including the role of the vector field $m^a$, its relation to helicity, and possible extensions beyond the minimal one-fluid construction.

-Now, let us discuss various aspects of the theory.
-We first clarify the role of the vector $m^a$ in relation to the electromagnetic field arising from our one-fluid construction.
-Given a field configuration $F_{ab}$ and a gauge potential $A_a$ (up to gauge scalars $\{\phi\}$), the direction of $m^a$ is fixed by the orthogonality conditions (such as $m^aF_{ab}=0$), and its overall scale is determined (up to an overall constant) by the conservation law $\nabla_a m^a=0$.
-Hence $m^a$ should be regarded as a derived quantity, determined by $F_{ab}$ and $A_a$, rather than as an independent field.
-In particular, the orthogonality condition
+We first clarify the role of the vector field $m^a$ in the one-fluid realization of electromagnetism.
+Given a field configuration $F_{ab}$ and a gauge potential $A_a$ (up to gauge scalars $\{\phi\}$), the direction of $m^a$ is fixed by the orthogonality conditions, such as $m^aF_{ab}=0$, while its overall normalization is determined, up to a constant factor, by the conservation law $\nabla_a m^a=0$.
+Thus $m^a$ should be regarded not as an independent field, but as a derived quantity determined by $F_{ab}$ and $A_a$.